Create a retro red and blue 3d analyph text effect in Photoshop

 Turning off the original text.

-This puts the focus more on the red and cyan colors in the effect, with the black appearing only in areas where red and cyan overlap.
-You may need to use the left and right arrow keys on your keyboard to adjust the spacing between the red and cyan type layers.
-In my case, I moved them a bit closer together:
+This focuses the effect purely on the red and cyan colors, with black appearing only where the two overlap.
+You can use your left and right arrow keys to adjust the spacing between the layers if needed.

 The retro anaglyph 3D text effect in Photoshop with the original text turned off